A free chapter from my book ‘Murders, Mysteries and Misdemeanors in New York,’ available now.

 “Really, this is remarkable.”

 Judge Hurd setting her first execution date was purely a formality.
 New York law guaranteed one mandatory appeal for condemned prisoners but after that they were on their own.
 No woman had been executed in the state since Roxalana Druse in 1887.
-After her botched hanging successive Governors and appeals courts had reprieved all women condemned to die.
+After her botched hanging (Druse had strangled for fifteen minutes before she finally died) successive Governors and appeals courts had reprieved all women condemned to die.
 No Governor since David Hill had been willing to risk the electoral backlash of another botched female execution.
+Botched male ones, whether by the rope or the chair, earned far less scrutiny.

 Druse’s death had fueled New York’s quest for a replacement for the gallows and also the abolitionist lobby.
 Shortly before her execution New York had even debated abolishing the death penalty for women while retaining it for men.
 The result had been a defeat for the so-called ‘Hadley bill,’ Druse’s execution and the arrival of the electric chair.
 Since the electric chair formally came into force in January 1889 two women had been condemned to electrocution, but neither had suffered it.